Finland stuns Sweden in world junior hockey quarterfinals - WHIZ News

 Finland won the last of its five titles in 2019.

+Defending champion Canada advanced with a 3-0 victory over the Czech Republic.
+Devon Levi made 29 saves, Dylan Cozens had a goal and an assist, and Bowen Byram and Connor McMichael also scored.

-In the first quarterfinal, Vasili Ponomaryov and Danil Bashkirov scored and Yaroslav Askarov made 18 saves in Russia’s 21 victory ovber Germany.
+In the first quarterfinal, Vasili Ponomaryov and Danil Bashkirov scored and Yaroslav Askarov made 18 saves in Russia’s 2-1 victory over Germany.
 Florian Elias scored for Germany.

-Later, Canada faced the Czech Republic, and the United States met Slovakia.